Published on April 7th, 2017 | by Burlington Partnership0

-National Prescription Drug Take Back Day is coming April 30th!
+Next National Prescription Drug Take-Back Day is April 29th!

-Join the us on April 30th, 2016 for National Prescription Drug Take-back Day!
-Come down to the Burlington Police department from 10am-2pm for free, anonymous prescription drug disposal.
-Show you care.
-Don’t Share!
+Get rid of your unused or expired medications on April 29th, 2017 for National Prescription Drug Take-back Day!
+Head to the Burlington Police Department from 10am-2pm for free, anonymous prescription drug disposal.

 Why should you properly dispose of or lock up unused or expired medications?

 Show you care.
 Don’t share!

 Prescription drugs are often strong medications, which is why they require a prescription in the first place.
 When they are abused, they can be just as dangerous as drugs that are made illegally.
 Doctors consider the potential benefits and risks to each patient before prescribing medications and take into account a lot of different factors- personal information, form and use of the drug and the side effects.
 Proper disposal of medication is important in protecting our children, community and the environment from prescription drug misuse.

 Children: Each day in the US, approximately, 2,500 teens use prescription drugs to get high for the first time (from Partnership for a Drug Free America).
 In 2015, 11% of Vermont teens reported taking a pain reliever or stimulant not prescribed to them.
 Studies show that the majority of abused prescription drugs are obtained from family and friend.

 Community: Keep unsafe drug in safe hands.
 The safety of our community is at risk when medications are improperly thrown away or left in medicine cabinets as they can be attractive to drug dealers and addicts.